akotu235/APS/Docs/Modules/Notifier/Show-Notification.md

 Accept wildcard characters: false
 ```

-### -VoiceNotification
+### -DisableVoiceNotification
-Determines whether the voice prompts are to be enabled.
-Disabled by default.
+Determines whether the voice prompts are to be disabled.
+Enabled by default.
 ```yaml
 Type: SwitchParameter
 Required: false